-The statutory functions undertaken by the Head of Paid Service, Monitoring Officer, S151 Officer, and the Executive Director of Children, Families and Adult Services were effectively fulfilled during 2014-15 and up to the date of this report.
+The statutory functions undertaken by the Head of Paid Service, Monitoring Officer, S151 Officer, and the Executive Director of Children, Families and Adult Services were effectively fulfilled during 2015-16 and up to the date of this report.

+vi.
 Management

-Executive directors have provided assurance through self Assurance Statements that:
+Executive Directors have provided assurance through Self-Assurance Statements that:

-- They fully understand their roles and responsibilities - They are aware of the principal statutory obligations and key priorities of the Council which impact on their services - They have made an assessment of the significant risks to the successful discharge of the Council's key priorities - They acknowledge the need to develop, maintain and operate effective control systems to manage risks - Service Directors have provided assurance on the key elements of risk and control in their areas of responsibility
+- They fully understand their roles and responsibilities; - They are aware of the principal statutory obligations and key priorities of the Council which impact on their services; - They have made an assessment of the significant risks to the successful discharge of the Council's key priorities; - They acknowledge the need to develop, maintain and operate effective control systems to manage risks; - Service Directors have provided assurance on the key elements of risk and control in their areas of responsibility.

+vi.
 Internal Audit

-The Council takes assurance about the effectiveness of the governance environment from the work of Internal Audit which provides independent and objective assurance across the whole range of the Council's activities.
+The Council takes assurance about the effectiveness of the governance environment from the work of Internal Audit, which provides independent and objective assurance across the whole range of the Council's activities.
 It is the duty of the Head of Internal Audit to give an opinion, at least annually, on the adequacy and effectiveness of internal control within the Council.
 This opinion has been used to inform the Annual Governance Statement.

-The Head of Internal Audit is due to provide his annual report to the Audit Committee on 9th June 2015.
-This report will outline the key findings of the audit work undertaken during 2014/15 including areas of significant weakness in the internal control environment An assurance scoring mechanism, based on five levels of assurance, is used to reflect the effectiveness of the Council's internal control environment.
-The table below details the five levels of assurance.
+The Head of Internal Audit is due to provide his annual report to the Audit Committee on 7th June 2016.
+This report will outline the key findings of the audit work undertaken during 2015/16.

+The Internal Audit assurance scoring mechanism was reviewed and updated during 2015/16 to reflect the effectiveness of the Council's internal control environment.